scummvm/scummvm/doc/docportal/settings/audio.rst

 .. figure:: ../images/settings/fluidsynth.png

-    The FluidSynth dialog, from the MIDI tab.
+    The FluidSynth dialog, reached from the MIDI tab.

 _`Reverb`